furling-com-au/presentations/DisacchararidaseDeficiencies.md

 1. There might be compensatory mechanisms at play.
 Some patients with enzyme deficiencies might have developed ways to manage their diet or digest foods that minimize their symptoms.

-2. The severity of symptoms might
+2. The severity of symptoms might be influenced by factors other than just enzyme levels, such as diet, gut microbiota composition, or psychological factors.